 7. On the first tee of Tiger’s first round as a professional, the starter announced, “From Orlando, Fla., making his professional debut, Tiger Woods.”
 From Orlando?
 The last time Woods had been in Florida was two years earlier, when he won his first U.S. Amateur at the TPC Sawgrass.
 “No, I don’t have a house there yet,” he admitted later.
 “I’m trying to get out of California state income taxes.
 I’ve always wanted to live in Florida.”

 Tiger Woods plans his next shot with caddie Mike (Fluff) Cowen during his pro golf debut at the 1996 Greater Milwaukee Open.

 8. Woods’ first professional shot was a potent harbinger, 336 yards down the right side of the fairway.
 On the par-5 sixth hole, he hit a 300-yard tee shot, followed by a 5-iron 226 yards to within 12 feet of the hole.
 “Pretty good, isn’t he?” playing partner John Elliott said to the gallery.

-10. A fatigued Woods was never in contention, yet on Sunday, he still found a way bring the focus back on him, as he was wont to do.
+10. A fatigued Woods was never in contention, yet on Sunday, he still found a way capture the public's attention.
 On the 202-yard, par-3 14th hole in the final round, Woods made a hole-in-one using a 6-iron.
 Woods earned $2,544 for finishing tied for 60th, a sum of money he appreciated more than than the $43 million in contracts he had signed.
 “That’s my money,” he said.
 “I earned this.”